-Everything UW Huskies coach Jimmy Lake said in his Montana Week press conference
+Everything UW Huskies football coach Jimmy Lake said in his Montana week news conference

 On freshman walk-on quarterback Camden Sirmon’s impact on the team:

 “Yeah, Camden.
 He’s a player that’s very athletic, for one.
 Very athletic.
 Can probably play multiple positions.
 Does have a live arm.
 Another guy I just love because he’s such a hard worker — we call them bricklayers.
 He’s a bricklayer.
 A guy who works his tail off and when he gets his opportunity he goes in there and makes plays.
 This guy is a freshman that’s out there throwing it to who he’s supposed to.
 He pulls the ball and runs the ball.
 Our defense can’t catch him.
-He’s definitely an added addition to our program and we want to keep adding tough, physical, hard-working players on campus.”
+He’s definitely an added addition to our program and we want to keep adding tough, physical, hardworking players on campus.”

 On why this team is in a better position to win a big bowl game now: